timmorrisdev/ms4-sea-and-shore-store/README.md

         }
     ```

 - Create fixtures files to be installed in the new database.
-FOr my project I required data already added for the Product, Category and ProductVariation models.
+For my project I required data already added for the Product, Category and ProductVariation models.
     ```

         python3 manage.py dumpdata products.Product > products.json